IIM-Creative-Technology/php-api-jenkfu/README.md

 PUT http://127.0.0.1:8000/api/[name]/{id}
 ```

-Don't forget to replace {name} by one of those following elements :
+Don't forget to replace {name} by one of the following elements :

 * students
 * teachers